DFE-Digital/bat-design-history/app/posts/publish-teacher-training-courses/2022-06-21-updating-organisation-search-and-filters.md

 ---
-title: Updating organisation search and filters
+title: Updating organisation search and filters in Support
 description: We updated the search and filters to make it easier for users to find organisations
 date: 2022-06-21
 tags:
+  - support
   - search
   - filters
 screenshots: